 Re: Marketing Manager Position Advertised on Jobseekers Website

-Dear Mr. Ramos,
+Dear Mr Ramos,

 I was excited to find a post with a job advertisement on the Jobseekers website.
 You are looking for an experienced professional, who will fit into your creative work environment and bring a fresh perspective to the organization.
 I am sure that I meet all the requirements, and believe I will become a valuable employee in your successful team.

-In 2010, I graduated from the California State University with a Master’s degree.
+In 2010, I graduated from California State University with a Master’s degree.
 During my education, I had a chance to get acquainted with the most successful projects of XXX Company as we discussed them a lot during our lectures.
 For the next three years, I was working as a Marketing Assistant for WPP Group, a British international corporation.
 My manager always appreciated my ability to think outside the box and excellent time-management skills.
 During the first year of work, I managed to complete nearly 100 projects with a 99% success rate.
 I also provided substantial assistance to the Head of Department, which allowed me to get more hands-on experience.
 Last year, I completed a business administration course, which was a valuable addition to my education.
 We discussed a set of case studies and learned how to deal with the most common problems in the field of Marketing.

-My strengths include creativity and attention to details.
+My strengths include creativity and attention to detail.
 In your job advertisement, you indicated that you need newcomers, who will generate fresh ideas and bring inspiration to the company.
 At my previous job, I frequently took part in brainstorming and contributed to discussions.
 Some of my initiatives were taken to the implementation stage, and I coordinated a couple of own projects.
 My extensive experience with print media sharpened my eye for details, so I can notice even the smallest discrepancies now and eliminate them.

 Thank you for considering my application!
 Don’t hesitate to email me at firstname.lastname@example.org to arrange the time for the interview.
 I look forward to hearing from you soon.